magna-eng/home-assignment-boilerplate/README.md

 1. Install dependencies `yarn`
 2. Run docker container `docker-compose up`
+3. Run `cp .env.example .env` to create your .env file
-3. To migrate the database and sync GraphQL schema run `yarn sync`
+4. To migrate the database and sync GraphQL schema run `yarn sync`

 ## Create new Migration with Prisma
 Any prisma file changes will require to run migration to generate SQL migration.